ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **What the `while (n > 0)` Really Does**

-As we’ve just seen, `n` is the count of receive buffers still waiting to be prepared.
-This loop’s job is simple in concept:
+As we've just seen, `n` is the count of receive buffers still waiting to be prepared.
+This loop's job is simple in concept:

-*“Work through those buffers in batches until there are none left.”*
+*"Work through those buffers in batches until there are none left."*

 Each pass of the loop prepares a group of buffers and hands them off to the NIC.
-If there’s still work to do, the loop runs again, ensuring that by the end, all required buffers are ready for incoming packets.
+If there's still work to do, the loop runs again, ensuring that by the end, all required buffers are ready for incoming packets.

 **What Happens Inside the while (n > 0) Loop**

 Each time the loop runs, it processes one batch of buffers.
-Here’s the breakdown:
+Here's the breakdown:

 1. **Debug Tracking** – If the driver is compiled with debugging enabled, it may update counters that track how often large batches of buffers are refilled.
 This is just for performance monitoring.
 1. **Batch Setup** – The driver remembers where this batch starts (`nic_i_first`) so it can later tell the NIC exactly which slots were updated.
-1. **Inner Batch Processing** – Inside the loop, there’s another for loop that refills up to a maximum number of buffers at a time (IFLIB_MAX_RX_REFRESH).
+1. **Inner Batch Processing** – Inside the loop, there's another for loop that refills up to a maximum number of buffers at a time (IFLIB_MAX_RX_REFRESH).
 For each buffer in this batch:
-	* Look up the buffer’s address and physical location in memory.
+	* Look up the buffer's address and physical location in memory.
 	* Check if the buffer is valid.
 If not, reinitialise the receive ring.
 	* Store the physical address and slot index so the NIC knows where to place incoming data.
 	* If the buffer has changed or this is the first initialisation, update its DMA (Direct Memory Access) mapping.
 	* Synchronise the buffer for reading so the NIC can safely use it.
-	* Clear any “buffer changed” flags.
+	* Clear any "buffer changed" flags.
 	* Move to the next buffer position in the ring.
 1. **Publishing the Batch to the NIC** – Once the batch is ready, the driver calls a function to tell the NIC:

-“These new buffers are ready for use.”
+"These new buffers are ready for use."

 By breaking the work into manageable batches and looping until every buffer is ready, this while loop ensures the NIC is always prepared to receive incoming data without interruption.
-It’s a small but crucial part of keeping packet flow continuous in a high-performance networking environment.
+It's a small but crucial part of keeping packet flow continuous in a high-performance networking environment.

-Even if some of the lower-level details—like DMA mapping or ring indices aren’t fully clear yet, the key takeaway is this:
+Even if some of the lower-level details—like DMA mapping or ring indices aren't fully clear yet, the key takeaway is this:

 Loops like this are the engine that quietly keeps the system running at full speed.
-As you progress through the book, these concepts will become second nature, and you’ll start to recognise similar patterns across many parts of the FreeBSD kernel.
+As you progress through the book, these concepts will become second nature, and you'll start to recognise similar patterns across many parts of the FreeBSD kernel.

 ### Understanding `do...while` Loops